 Manchester United manager Sir Alex Ferguson said David de Gea's outstanding display at Real Madrid confirmed his growing maturity.

-The 22-year-old made several top-class saves as United secured a 1-1 first-leg Champions League draw in the Bernabeu.
+The 22-year-old made several top-class saves as United secured a

 "David was excellent and produced three or four really top saves," said Ferguson.
 "He's improving all the time.

 "I'm pleased for the boy.
 This is a difficult place to come and we would have taken 1-1 before the game."